tencentyun/intlcloud-documents/product/计算/弹性伸缩/快速入门/五分钟创建伸缩方案_intl.md

 1. On the "4.
 Security Group and CVM" tab, select the login method and security group.
 By default, Cloud Security and Cloud Monitor  guard Auto Scaling-created CVM instances with free of charge, as shown below:
 ![](https://main.qcloudimg.com/raw/e7e5cba6e2c52b768e959a5db4c73bae.png)
-2. After the configuration is completed, you will see this entry in the launch configuration list, as shown below:
+2. After the configuration is completed, you will see this entry on the launch configuration list, as shown below:
 ![](https://mc.qcloudimg.com/static/img/67ba31fd6c1f12485bb8f96220aaf6af/image.png)

 ## Creating a Scaling Group